it-at-m/refarch-templates/docs/develop.md

 ### Require PR checklist

-The templates by default provide a workflow for validating the status of checklists inside of a PR description.
-To be able to merge a PR all checklist items have to be ticked off by the PR creator.
+The templates provide a workflow for validating checklist status in a PR description.
+To merge a PR, all checklist items must be ticked off by the PR creator.

 The templates by default ship with a [PR template](./organize.html#pull-request-template), which makes use of a checklist.

 ::: info Information
 If some of the PR checklist items are not relevant for your PR, you should adjust the checklist inside the PR description to the specific PR changes.